TheRoyalMuffinMan/Minetris/README.md

 - Another set of displays that are shown to the user are three LEDs (red, green, and blue).
 Over digital I/O, the LEDs light up in different orders to let the user know the next piece.

 - Korobeiniki (A-Type) is played while the game is running.
 This occurs by using the speaker with the TCA peripheral in frequency wave generation mode.

+## Code Organization
+<strong>Note:</strong> Immediately loading this project in MPLAB will reorganize the code present in the repository into an organized format with logical folders.